API Reference · v1

 !

 Do not download or re-host the video files.
-Clips are the property of the posting account (NBA teams, the league, or broadcast partners).
+Clips are the property of the posting account (teams, leagues, or broadcast partners).
 Our terms of service require that all playback goes through official X embeds.

 Embedding at scale: one embed at a time